pyzoid/melo/README.md

-# music-man
+# melo
-A next-gen music bot for discord, written in python.py
+A next-gen music bot for discord, written in pycord